-You’ve Been in Business More Than One Year
+You’ve Been in Business More Than 1 Year

-Whenever you apply for business funding of any kind, the longer you’ve been in business, the more it will help you in securing a business debt consolidation loan with a lower interest rate.
+Whenever you apply for a business loan, the longer you’ve been in business, the more it will help you in securing a business debt consolidation loan with a lower interest rate.

 Organizations with longer financial histories have more ways to demonstrate their ability to sustain success and profitability to lenders.
 Before applying for a business debt consolidation loan, your organization should be in operation for at least one year.

 Consolidating Your Business Debt in 6 Steps